 Knuckles in Sonic 3

-Sonic 3 had leftover code for Knuckles, who was planned to be a playable character in the game, but when he was selected you controlled Sonic instead.
+Sonic 3 had leftover code for Knuckles, who was planned to be playable in the game, but when he was selected you controlled Sonic instead.
 Because the PC version of Sonic 3 has the S3&K coding (including fixes to bugs that were originally present in the Genesis version of Sonic 3), Knuckles is fully playable in Sonic 3 alone!
 There are two ways to play as him:

-To play as him, you need to use an external save editor (like this one) to modify "SONIC3K.bin" and create a save file in Sonic 3 with Knuckles as the chosen character, then you can play as him in Sonic 3.
+- Use an external save editor (like this one) to modify SONIC3K.bin and create a save file in Sonic 3 with Knuckles as the chosen character, then you can play as him in Sonic 3.
 Because Knuckles (and Flying Battery) was planned for and still has existing data in Sonic 3, he is a selectable value in editing saves.

 Unfortunately, because only the Sonic/Tails boss triggers are in place, Knuckles cannot finish Angel Island 2 and Launch Base 1...but his bosses for Angel Island 1 and Marble Garden 2 are in place (they weren't there in the Genesis version).
 As Knuckles' Launch Base 2 bosses are absent, he must glide over to the Sonic/Tails boss area from his own and fight the final bosses.